AdobeDocs/campaign-web.en/help/v8/landing-pages/create-lp.md

     >[!NOTE]
     >
-    >The captcha widget works in floating mode.
-It is displayed floating during validation and disapears after.
+    >The captcha widget operates in floating mode.
+It appears during validation and disappears once the process is complete.

 1. In the **[!UICONTROL Data preload]** section, the two options below are available: